zuosus/georgetso.github.io/_posts/2025-08-25-surname-project-merge.md

 ### Conclusion

-Unifying our frontend and backend into a single Cloudflare Worker has significantly simplified our project architecture.
-By carefully managing request routing and understanding Cloudflare's deployment mechanisms and resource bindings, we've achieved a more streamlined and efficient full-stack application.
-This merge represents a substantial effort towards improving the project's overall structure and maintainability.
+Unifying the frontend and backend into a single Cloudflare Worker simplifies the project architecture.
+By managing request routing and understanding Cloudflare's deployment mechanisms and resource bindings, a more streamlined and efficient full-stack application is achieved.
+This merge improves the project's overall structure and maintainability.